 In my definition, art-and-craft education is not merely about how to depict the subject's exterior realistically enough.
 Conversely, it should be about how to properly guide our children more open to new possibilities and think out-of-the-box.
 They should be encouraged to actualize their inner voices, creativity, ideas and imagination about the surroundings, Others and 'Who am I?' to their works— through their own perception and innocence.

-Through our art programs, our company sincerely strives to discover every child’s creativity, enabling their uniqueness and potential to develop their own excellence in their future.
+Through our Vancouver's art classes, our company sincerely strives to discover every child’s creativity, enabling their uniqueness and potential to develop their own excellence in their future.

 Angel, D. (2014).
 Expressive Art Therapies in Geriatric Neurology.
 Retrieved from http://onlinelibrary.wiley.com/doi/10.1002/9781118730676.ch26/summary